We advise people to work on problems that are important but neglected, and to try to increase the contribution they’re able to have.

-Where these risks are greatest
+Fragile fields and where these risks are greatest

 One of our biggest concerns about this article is the possibility that we’ll accidentally discourage people from starting high-value projects.
-So we want to emphasize that we don’t think the risks we’re going to discuss are equally pressing in every field.
+So we want to emphasise that we don’t think the risks we’re going to discuss are equally pressing in every field.

 For example, we believe that global health is a relatively safe problem to work on.
 It is an enormous area, that’s generally acknowledged as legitimate, that has an established reputation, and where success is often measurable.
 (Although it is of course still possible to fail and accidentally cause harm.)

 Reducing extinction risk is generally a riskier problem to work on and transformative AI policy and strategy might be the very riskiest that we recommend.
 This problem’s legitimacy is disputed, its reputation is not yet established, success is hard to measure, and a key goal is coordinating groups with conflicting interests.
-In addition, given these challenges, some argue things are going unusually well – an equilibrium it might be best not to interfere with.

 More generally, we expect that unintended consequences are concentrated in the following situations:

-- Unestablished fields that lack an existing reputation or direction.
+- Unestablished fields that lack an existing reputation or direction

-- Fields with bad feedback loops, where you can’t tell if you’re succeeding.
+- Fields with bad feedback loops, where you can’t tell if you’re succeeding

-- Fields without an expert consensus, where the nature of a problem is hard to measure, and people judge it based on the people involved.
+- Fields without an expert consensus, where the nature of a problem is hard to measure, and people judge it based on the people involved

-- Fields that involve conflict with another group who could use your mistakes to paint your whole field in a bad light.
+- Fields that involve conflict with another group who could use your mistakes to paint your whole field in a bad light

-- Fields in which uncovering or spreading sensitive information can cause harm.
+- Fields in which uncovering or spreading sensitive information can cause harm

 We’ll discuss many of these situations in more detail later in this article.
-Here, we’ll just elaborate a bit on the last factor because we think it’s the least intuitive.

 The rest of this article will focus on the specific risks you should watch out for when working in these fragile fields.